Hike the Pinelands Trail

 Good trail, but definitely check for ticks!

 This is a nice trail that winds through the maritime forest of Cape Henlopen State Park.
-Most people come to the park for the beach access, but if you are looking to experience a different environment, this trail is a great way to experience a side of the park that many visitors skip.
+Most people come to the park for the beach access, but if you are looking for a different environment, this trail is a great way to experience a side of the park that many visitors skip.
 There are lots of ticks, so check periodically!
 The trail can also become a little flooded after heavy rains.

 More Adventures Nearby